CloudSecurityAlliance/gsd-project/data-formats/Thoughts-on-data-formats.md

 * Meta data (time assigned, who requested it, etc.)
 * Reference URL (optional: type of URL, copy of data, etc.) OR Source (e.g. a namespace and an identifier, "redhat.com:RHSA-2021-1234" OR known exploit OR known exploitation

-Essentially we need some path if discoverability.
+Essentially we need some path of discoverability and some data with a degree of confidence indicated (e.g. confirmed, rumour, etc.).

 ## a GSD Identifier SHOULD have

 * Affected / Fixed / Vulnerable / Not Vulnerable products/services (CPE?
 JSON?
 Purl?)
 * Vulnerbaility information/type (e.g. CWE)
+* An overall confidence score between 0 and 10 based on sources, confirmation, etc.

 And ideally we want some information to make the security identifier directly useful for systems and humans beings that consume the data.